GRE over IPsec

 What is a GRE tunnel?

 A GRE tunnel supplies connectivity to a wide variety of network layer protocols.
-GRE works by encapsulating and forwarding those packets over an IP-based network.
+GRE works by encapsulating and forwarding packets over an IP-based network.
 The authentic use of GRE tunnels provided a transport mechanism for non-routable legacy protocols such as DECnet and IPX.
-With GRE, we add header information to a packet when the router encapsulates the packet for transit on the GRE tunnel.
+With GRE, we add header information to a packet when the router encapsulates it for transit on the GRE tunnel.

 The new header information contains the remote endpoint IP address as the destination.
 The latest IP headers permit the packet to be routed between the two tunnel endpoints, and this is done without inspection of the packet’s payload.